GIScience/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.md

 __To adjust the style of a layer...__
-- Right-click on your layer
+- Right-click on your layer.
-- Click on `Symbology`
+- Click on `Symbology`.
-- Confirm that the layer setting is on `Single Symbol`
+- Confirm that the layer setting is on `Single Symbol`.
 - Select the colour of your choice in the drop-down menu.
-For more colour options select in the drop-down menu `Choose Color`
+For more colour options select in the drop-down menu `Choose Color`.
 - *Optional*: You can adjust the opacity/ transparency of the layer.
 This can be very useful when you want to show multiple overlapping layers.
 - *Optional*: Here you can set the unit type.
 This is useful when you want to, for example, visualise points in a certain size.
 - Optional.
 Here you can find standard and previously used styles quickly.